eerohele/pp/README.md

 ## Acknowledgements

 The algorithm pp uses is based on the ideas in [*Pretty-Printing, Converting List to Linear Structure*](https://dspace.mit.edu/handle/1721.1/5797) by Ira Goldstein (Artificial Intelligence, Memo No. 279 in Massachusetts Institute of Technology A.I.
 Laboratory, February 1973).

+[^1]: I have only benchmarked the Clojure implementation.
+Cursory testing with [`simple-benchmark`](https://cljs.github.io/api/cljs.core/simple-benchmark) shows a ~6x improvement over [`cljs.pprint/pprint`](https://cljs.github.io/api/cljs.pprint/#pprint), but grain of salt and all that.